 RX(τ) = 𝔼[X(t + τ)X(t)],

-where the time difference τ = s t is called the lag time.
+where the time difference τ = s t is called the lag (or delay) time.

 The random process formalism is very powerful and allows for representing complicated processes.
 But in many practical cases only one realization x(t) (or x[n]) of the random process X(t) is available.
 The alternative to deal with the signal without departing from the random process formalism is to assume that X(t) is ergodic.
 In this case, the statistical (or ensemble) average represented by 𝔼[] is substituted by averages over time.